Riyadh Comedy Festival: Reception

 The Riyadh Comedy Festival received criticism from several comedians and human rights organisations.
 Human Rights Watch accused the Saudi government of purportedly using the event to whitewash its image, and urged any performers at the event to call for the release of journalists and activists imprisoned in the Middle Eastern country.

-Mike Birbiglia, Shane Gillis, Stavros Halkias, Leslie Liao, and Atsuko Okatsuka were invited to perform, but they ultimately declined and spoke out against the event.
-Some comedians who did not attend criticised their colleagues for putting "a fun face on their [Saudi Arabia's] crimes against humanity."
+Comedians Mike Birbiglia, Shane Gillis, Stavros Halkias, Leslie Liao, Atsuko Okatsuka and "Weird Al" Yankovic were invited to perform, but they ultimately declined and spoke out against the event.
+Some comedians who did not attend criticised their colleagues for putting "a fun face on [Saudi Arabia's] crimes against humanity."
 Some critics also noted the hypocrisy, stating that some comedians at the festival previously voiced complaints about the lack of free speech in stand-up comedy in the U.S. Okatsuka posted images of the offer she received, which she said included stipulations that the comedians could not perform material that violated certain Saudi censorship rules.
-Restricted topics included the country itself, its legal system, the Saudi royal family and religion.
+Restricted topics included the country itself, its legal system, the Saudi royal family, and religion.

 Other comedians, including Marc Maron and Zach Woods, criticised the event and the comedians performing there.
 Maron derided the prince and festival performers in a stand-up routine.
-During a stand-up set, he said:

-I mean, how do you even promote that?
-"From the folks that brought you 9/11.
-Two weeks of laughter in the desert, don't miss it!"
-I mean, the same guy that's gonna pay them is the same guy that paid that guy to bone-saw Jamal Khashoggi and put him in a fucking suitcase.
-But don't let that stop the yuks, it's gonna be a good time!

 Comedian Gianmarco Soresi stated in an interview on CNN that "these comedians are allowing their images and their reputations and, frankly, the brand of American stand-up comedy, to be exploited for propaganda" and that "it's embarrassing to go on stage and tell jokes that if some of the audience members tweeted from their own personal accounts, could lead to them being executed".
 David Cross wrote an open letter condemning the comedians who agreed to perform, writing that he was "disgusted, and deeply disappointed" that comedians he admired "would condone this totalitarian fiefdom for ... what, a fourth house?
 A boat?
 More sneakers?" and said they were "performing for blood money".
+He stated the comedians who performed who in their acts complain about lack of free speech and cancel culture were hypocritical.
 Cross concluded the open letter by encouraging people to donate to the Human Rights Foundation.